Your Early Career Representatives

 Postdoc: Dr. Claire Stenhouse email@example.com

-Department of Animal Science, Texas A&M University, USA
+Department of Animal Science, Pennsylvania State University, USA

-Dr. Stenhouse is an Assistant Research Scientist in the Department of Animal Science at Texas A&M University.
-She did her BSc, MSc, and PhD at the University of Edinburgh.
+Dr. Stenhouse is an Assistant Professor in the Department of Animal Science at Pennsylvania State University.
+She completed her BSc, MSc, and PhD at the University of Edinburgh.
 Her research utilises large animals (sheep and pigs) to investigate molecular signalling between the conceptus (fetus and associated placental membranes) and the endometrium during pregnancy recognition, implantation, and placentation.
 She is particularly interested in the regulation of placental mineral transport and the mechanisms regulating intrauterine growth restriction, with a goal of generating new knowledge to improve pregnancy success in both women and livestock.